 - Work Release

 - Be Released on a Pre-Trial Release Program

 - Get Released on Your Own Recognizance

 Jail Policies and Procedures

 Intake Procedures / Booking

 The jail intake process is made up of each of the following steps:

 - They’ll put you in a holding cell.
 When the jail is busy, you may not be processed immediately.

-- You will answer a number of questions, such as what is your legal name, street address, birth date and an emergency contact person.
+- You will answer a number of questions, such as what your legal name is, street address, birth date and an emergency contact person.

 - You will also be asked about your mental and medical history.